Phonological Components Analysis

 - NAME: What is this called?

-CHECK: A check button is available for each feature that provides an example response and self-scoring buttons.
+CHECK: A check button is available for each feature, providing an example response and self-scoring buttons.
 The red button indicates incorrect, the orange button indicates correct with support, and the green button indicates correct without assistance.

-FOR THE CLINICIAN: This treatment is based on the same principles as Semantic Feature Analysis.
-Making active choices related to the phonological components of words can lead to prolonged treatment effects, regardless if deficits are semantic or phonological.
+FOR THE CLINICIAN: Phonological Components Analysis (PCA) is an evidence-based treatment for anomia that facilitates word retrieval by strengthening access to the phonological representations of target words.
+This treatment is based on the same principles as Semantic Feature Analysis.
+Making active choices about the phonological components of words can lead to prolonged treatment effects, regardless of whether the deficits are semantic or phonological.

 Selected References: